SagarMaheshwary/microservices/readme.md

 - **Default username:** `admin`
 - **Default password:** `admin` (you can set a new password on first login)

-This project includes comprehensive observability using **Prometheus** for metrics, **Loki** for centralized logging, and **Grafana** to visualize and explore both.
-Monitoring allows you to track real-time system behavior and identify bottlenecks, failures, or unusual patterns.

 #### Available Dashboards

 ##### **Microservices Overview**